You Asked, We Answered

 There are many factories and skilled tradesmen abroad, but we think making British makes a difference.
-It's important to us that we are contributing to our community and economy as well as producing a product which has a long lifespan and quality construction.
+It's important to us that we are contributing to our community and economy as well as producing a product that has a long lifespan and quality construction.
 You can book to visit our factory and learn more about it on our "Made in England" page.
 Our Blog also delves into this subject extensively with articles such as "5 Facts About British Footwear You Probably Didn't Know" and "Shoemaking in Northampton: Why it's Integral to British Footwear"

 What’s the difference between a British Brand and British made?

-There are 4 main types of footwear construction, Goodyear Welted, Blake Stitched, Cemented and Vulcanized.
+There are 4 main types of footwear construction, Goodyear Welted, Blake Stitched, Cemented, and Vulcanized.
 Without going into the ins and outs of the footwear construction process it basically means:

 Goodyear Welted - A piece of leather stitched around the shoe attaching the insole and the upper.
-Can be easily un-stitched, repaired or replaced giving a long lifespan of upwards of 20 years.
+Can be easily un-stitched, repaired, or replaced giving a long lifespan of upwards of 20 years.

 Blake Stitched - A single stitch holds everything together (not scary still widely used and efficient) the shoes are less expensive and more flexible.
 Can be resoled but only once the original sole is damaged and needs special equipment to do so.

 Cemented - The most widely used form of construction.
 The sole of a shoe is attached using an extremely strong adhesive, reducing the cost to the client.
 Footwear is created quickly and therefore more colours and styles can be created but cemented does not allow for resoling.